ogradyc01/GoldenCheetah/UG_Side-Bar_Activities-view.md

 * `Delete Activity` - same like `Menu Bar->Activity->Delete Activity...`
 * `Split Activity` -  same like `Menu Bar->Activity->Split Activity...`
 * `Upload Activity to Calendar` - same like 'Menu Bar->Tools->Upload Activity to Calendar'
-* `Find Intervals...` - opens a dialog box with criteria to find intervals for a ride (details see 'Intervals' section on this Wiki page)
+* `Find Intervals...` - opens a dialog box with criteria to find intervals for a activity (details see 'Intervals' section on this Wiki page)
 ***
-* `Show Column Chooser` - opens a screen which contains all available fields for a ride.
+* `Show Column Chooser` - opens a screen which contains all available fields for a activity.
 You can "drag&drop" the fields to the column header of the 'Activities' pane to add additional columns here (details see 'Activities - column header' section of this Wiki page)
-* `Group By -> <List of visible column>` - you can group your rides by each of the fields - depending on the field type different grouping logic is implemented to produce useful groupings results (just try it out).
+* `Group By -> <List of visible column>` - you can group your activities by each of the fields - depending on the field type different grouping logic is implemented to produce useful groupings results (just try it out).
 Grouping is supported for one field at a time - when you have grouped, you need to "ungroup" first before choosing a different field.
 The "ungroup" is at the same menu position like grouping.
-* `Expand All` - if you have collapsed the rides within a single group or by using 'Collapse All' - this function makes them all visible again
+* `Expand All` - if you have collapsed the activities within a single group or by using 'Collapse All' - this function makes them all visible again
-* `Collapse All` - this function hides all rides for the different groups and you will only see the group headers
+* `Collapse All` - this function hides all activities for the different groups and you will only see the group headers

-_Note: You can also collapse and expand the rides for a single group, by "mouse double-click" in the group header._
+_Note: You can also collapse and expand the activities for a single group, by "mouse double-click" in the group header._

 ### Activities - column header